-We offer two additional qualifications to our A Level courses, EPQ and Core Maths.
+We offer two additional qualifications to our A Level courses, Extended Project Qualification (EPQ) and Core Maths.
 These can fit alongside your choice of A Level subjects.
 You can find our further information about these options when you come in for your interview.

 The Extended Project Qualification (EPQ) provides students with the opportunity to explore a topic that interests you.
 The EPQ can only be taken as a fourth A Level course to complement your three main subject choices.
 EPQ has no exams, just coursework, and you’ll need to be self-motivated and enjoy working independently.

 You will learn skills that are highly valued in Higher Education, such as research, developing arguments, and organisation and presentation skills.

 The EPQ carries UCAS points and is highly regarded by many universities.
 It can’t be used against a grade offer (such as AAA) but some universities may offer an alternative for candidates studying the EPQ (such as ABB instead of AAB).

-There are four types of projects to pick from:
+There are four types of project to pick from: